lewiswolf/kac_drumset/readme.md

 		c_1 = second fdtd coefficient related to the decay term and the courant number. c_2 = third fdtd coefficient related to the decay term.
-		T = length of simulation in samples. w = the coordinate at which the waveform is sampled.
+		T = length of simulation in samples. w = the coordinate at which the waveform is sampled ∈ ℝ^2, [0.
+1.].
 	output:
 		waveform = W[n] ∈
 			c_0 * (